Tax Law Changes That Can Fatten Your Refund

 8. Long-term care premium deduction changes

-For taxpayers who itemize on Schedule A or self-employed taxpayers who complete a Schedule 1 of Form 1040, the limits for long-term care premium deductions have been raised for 2023 and 2024.
+For taxpayers who itemize on Schedule A or self-employed taxpayers who complete a Schedule 1 of Form 1040, the limits for long-term care premium deductions are:

 2024 amounts: